Chapter 6-4: Summarizing the Structure of a Typical English CEGEP Argumentative Essay

 What follows below is a summary of the "waterfall essay format" that is taught by some college teachers as one method of structuring argumentative / persuasive essays.

-Lead-in sentence (also known as the “hook” or the “grabber”) - the writer uses a question, quotation, definition, anecdote, facts, or a surprising or controversial impact statement that engages the reader’s attention.
+Lead-in sentence (also known as the “hook” or the “grabber”) - the writer uses an engaging question, a famous or inciting quotation, an instructive definition, an alluring anecdote, truly interesting facts, an intriguing phrase, a call to the imagination, or a surprising or controversial impact statement that engages the reader’s attention.

 Thesis statement - this arguable statement expresses the main point of the essay and controls the direction of the body paragraphs.
 An arguable polemic statement is one where between 30% to 70% of people would be inclined to disagree with the statement.
 It clearly and succinctly expresses a thesis statement that may also provide brief justification of the statement (these are generally the topic sentences, summarized).
 The thesis statement “stands on its own”; that is, it is still intelligible if it is read outside of the context of the introductory paragraph.
 It is never phrased as a queston and it is worded strongly as if it were fact (even though it is arguable).